7k U.S. State Label Coin Series

 Montana is the fourth largest state but is number 44 for population with just over 7 people per square mile, making it a sought after destination spot for all kinds of recreation.
 Its deer, elk, and antelope outnumber humans.
 The state’s terrain ranges from plains and rolling hills to the fierce Rocky Mountains and it includes two National Parks, Yellowstone and Glacier.
 The rich deposits of gold, silver, copper, lead, zinc, and coal give Montana its nickname as the “Treasure State”.
 The Grizzly Bear is the state animal and Montana is the home of the largest population of Grizzlies in the lower 48 states making it perfect as state 2 of 50 in the 7k U.S. State Series Collection.

-Texas State Label American Silver Eagle
+Texas State Label American Silver Eagle - SOLD OUT

 State 3 of 50